Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 \subsection{Relationship-seeking AI boosts mood temporarily but confers no benefits to long-term wellbeing}

-Declining hedonic appeal paired with persistent attachment raises a question about wellbeing consequences.
+Declining hedonic appeal paired with persistent attachment raises questions for wellbeing.
 In healthy motivation for stimuli, sustained engagement reflects genuine psychological benefits that justify continued investment.
-However, when motivational processes become decoupled, two forms of unhealthy patterns can emerge.
-In milder cases, individuals persist in activities that provide no wellbeing benefit, allocating time that could be spent on healthier pursuits.
-In severe cases, use continues despite active psychological harm \cite{robinsonIncentive2008}.
-The impact of AI companionship on mental health has emerged as a major controversy, with conflicting evidence that it may be either beneficial or detrimental to wellbeing \citep{defreitasUnregulated2025, zhangRise2025, maplesLoneliness2024, fangHow2025}.
-Thus, we measured participants' psychosocial health on validated scales of social connectedness (LUBBEN-8), depression and anxiety (PHQ-GAD-4), loneliness (UCLA-8), and general wellbeing (WHO-5) before and after the month-long protocol.
-We baseline these pre-post changes against participants who experienced just a single AI interaction at the start of the month.
-Given high intercorrelation among these scale items, we computed exploratory factor analysis anchored on pre-treatment data: depression, anxiety, and wellbeing primarily loaded on the first factor, which we interpret as indexing emotional health, while loneliness and social connectedness items loaded on a second factor, which we interpret as indexing social health.
-We report these composite factor scores at the final time point, controlling for pre-treatment levels (see Methods).
+When motivational processes become decoupled, two patterns can emerge.
+In milder cases, individuals persist in activities that provide no wellbeing benefit, allocating time away from healthier pursuits.
+In severe cases, use continues despite active psychological harm~\cite{robinsonIncentive2008}.
+The impact of AI companionship on mental health has emerged as a major controversy, with conflicting evidence that it is either beneficial or detrimental to wellbeing \citep{maplesLoneliness2024, defreitasUnregulated2025, zhangRise2025, fangHow2025}.
+We thus measured participants' psychosocial health on validated scales of social connectedness (Lubben-6), depression and anxiety (PHQ-GAD-4), loneliness (UCLA-8), and general wellbeing (WHO-5) before and after the month-long protocol.
+Given high intercorrelation among scales, we computed exploratory factor analysis anchored on pre-treatment data: depression, anxiety, and wellbeing loaded on the first factor (interpreted as indexing emotional health), while loneliness and social connectedness items loaded on a second factor (social health).
+We report factor scores (in SD units) at the final time point, controlling for pre-treatment levels, and baseline against participants who had a single AI interaction at the start of the month (see Methods).

-Over one month of interactions, relationship-seeking AI had no discernible effects on emotional health (contrast estimate: $-0.02$sd [-0.10, 0.06], $p=0.645$) nor social health (contrast: $0.05$sd [-0.04,0.13], $p=0.564$).
-Personalisation similarly had no impact (all $p>0.3$).
-Surprisingly however, participants who discussed emotional issues with AI for a month experienced marginally worse emotional health relative to those who discussed political topics ($-0.09$sd [-0.17,-0.02], $p=0.037$, \cref{fig:wellbeing}A).
+Over one month of interactions, relationship-seeking AI had no discernible effects on emotional health (contrast estimate: $-0.00$SD [-0.05, 0.05], $p_{\text{FDR}}=0.913$) nor social health (contrast: $0.04$SD [-0.02,0.10], $p_{\text{FDR}}=0.339$).
+Personalisation similarly had no impact (all $p>0.5$).
+Surprisingly however, participants who discussed emotional issues with AI for a month experienced marginally worse emotional health relative to those who discussed political topics ($-0.06$SD [-0.11,-0.01], $p_{\text{FDR}}=0.033$, \cref{fig:wellbeing}A).